ansible-middleware/amq_broker_ha_replication/README.md

 ### Use case for collection

-The primary use case of the amq_broker_ha_replication collection is to install Red Hat AMQ Broker with high availability (HA) across multiple AWS virtual machines.
+The primary use case of the amq_broker_ha_replication collection is to install Red Hat AMQ Broker with high availability (HA) across multiple virtual machines.
 This ensures that the messaging service is resilient, fault-tolerant, and capable of serving users even in the event of a failure.

 ### 0. prerequisites

-* A region that will host the authentication service (ie. us-east-1 or us-west-2)
+* three virtual machines or containers with proper name resolution and network access.
-* An AWS account with permissions on `ec2` on said regions with default profile in $HOME/.aws/credentials that will be used to provision ec2 compute nodes
+* keypair ssh access to the virtual machines, with privilege escalation
-* TLS certificate for the desired brokers to have encrypted communication
+* ansible-core >= 2.15

 ### 1. create ansible.cfg

 ```
 [defaults]
-remote_user=ec2-user
+remote_user=<ssh_user_account>
 private_key_file=<path_to_private_key>
 host_key_checking=False
 gathering=smart